stdombek/docs/content/en/docs/Settings/Settings_data_import/settings_data_import.md

 weight: 70
 tags: ["subtopic"]
 ---
+**This section of the documentation contains links to external sites.
+Please be advised that these sites are not maintained by the FOLIO Documentation Group and may be aligned with a different FOLIO release.**

 The Data Import section of the Settings app is where you can configure the source and structure of the import files, map incoming records to existing records, configure the types of action to be taken on an import (e.g., creating new records, updating existing records, etc.), and define ways to transform the data and map data to particular fields (e.g., add a value such as a proxy to the information in the incoming record, or eliminate data such as selected MARC tags from the incoming data).